Want to save this recipe?

 Sugar Cookies

-Make unfrosted sugar cookies up to a month in advance and freeze them.
+Make unfrosted sugar cookies up to a month in advance and freeze them for later use.
 Just frost them the day before serving for the freshest results.
-This is a great option for those last-minute gatherings.
+This is an excellent option for those last-minute gatherings.

 Mini Pumpkin Cookies